 Our days here are generally pretty busy, given the number of amazing opportunities that Phuket presents us!

-We start this day trip by taking a 1 hour train ride from Bangkok to the formal capital city of Thailand, Ayutthaya.
+We start this day trip by taking a 90 minute ride from Bangkok to the formal capital city of Thailand, Ayutthaya.
 Here we are hosted by a local Thai guide who will show us the incredible 14th century ruins of this once royal city.
-Beautifully preserved, these ruins are an amazing showcase of Siam's turbulant history.
-After our full day of exploring the Ayutthaya area, we train back to into Bangkok for the night.
+Beautifully preserved, these ruins are an amazing showcase of Siam's turbulent history.
+After our full day of exploring the Ayutthaya area, we head back to into Bangkok for the night.

 Once the capital city of Thailand, and only 1-hour away from the current Thai capital of Bangkok, Ayutthaya is a stunningly preserved 14th century city.
 The ruins of the temples are still on display today and give an impressive look into the once-booming city 700 years ago.
 The Thai-style chedis still rise up over the city, the Buddha statues still watch over the grounds, and even the black soot still shows where the Burmese burned the city hundreds of years ago.
 We're not the only ones that like these ruins either, UNESCO thought these ruins were so incredible that made them a UNESCO World Heritage Center!

-Our day in Ayutthaya will start with a train ride on the State Railway from Bangkok to Ayutthaya where we'll go on an informative and private guided tour of the temples.
+Our day in Ayutthaya will start with a drive from Bangkok to Ayutthaya where we'll go on an informative and private guided tour of the temples.
 We bet it'll beat any history class you've ever taken!
-We'll have lunch in Ayutthaya town, wander around the many temple ruins, and make sure you've got lots of profile-picture-worthy photos before we hop back on the train in the evening for our ride back into the city.
+We'll have lunch in Ayutthaya town, wander around the many temple ruins, and make sure you've got lots of profile-picture-worthy photos before we head back to Bangkok in the evening.

 This is our animal day!
-We support the ethical treatment and interaction with animals and fully support the works of the Wilflife Friends of Thailand project.
+We support the ethical treatment and interaction with animals and fully support the works of the Wildlife Friends of Thailand project.
 We spend a full day at their remote wildlife refuge property, 2.5 hours south of Bangkok feeding, walking and washing elephants, meeting several different species of unique monkeys, bears, and all kinds of exotic creatures!
 This day will not just allow us the opportunity to get face to face with flying squirrels, jackals, langurs, gibbons, and more, but will also allow us to learn through their stories.
+We return to Bangkok this evening to prepare for our journey onwards to Cambodia tomorrow!

 Our full day experience at Wildlife Friends Foundation of Thailand has been designed to allow us a chance to learn about the rescued creatures living at the Wildlife Rescue Centre and Elephant Refuge, see hundreds of animals, and get up close and personal to elephants in a way which is cruelty-free and does not exploit them.